plone/training/mastering-plone/add-ons.rst

 * Using them saves a lot of time
 * The success of a project often depends on finding the right add-on
 * Their use, usefulness, quality and complexity varies a lot
+* Most addons target Plone 5
+* The number of addons for Volto is still limited but growing

+TODO:

+* Discuss Volto addons

 .. _add-ons-notable-label: